 - Dark spots that are a little bigger than the size of a period, which is excrement.

 Handling a bed bug infestation on your own is simply out of the question if you want to completely control the population.
-Bed bugs can survive a range of temperatures and are known to hide in small spaces, making their populations particularly apt at spreading.
+Bed bugs can survive a range of temperatures and are known to hide in small spaces.
+This makes their populations particularly apt at spreading.
 Getting rid of bed bugs can be complex and also occasionally requires the use of high heat or chemicals.
 At Springer Professional Home Services, we have the experience and resources to get rid of bed bugs effectively as well as keep them from returning.Back to Bed Bug Exterminators – Control – Removal

-Signs & Symptoms of Bed Bugs in Des Moines
+Signs & Symptoms of Bed Bugs

 Serving Central Iowa since 1989